-IFRS 15 - Revenue from Contracts with Customers - The standard was adopted for the first time in the year ending 31 October 2019.
-The Group applied IFRS 15 on a cumulative effect basis from the date of initial application (1 November 2018), without restatement of comparative amounts.
-The adoption of IFRS 15 does not alter the total contract value, the timing of cash flows or the Group's ability to pay dividends.
+IFRS 16 'Leases' - the standard was adopted for the first time in the year ending 31 October 2020.
+The Group applied IFRS 16 on a modified retrospective basis from the date of initial application (1 November 2019), without restatement of comparative amounts.